 Earth Expeditions' Field Expedition program, created by Project Dragonfly at Miami University and the Cincinnati Zoo & Botanical Garden, recognizes outstanding U.S. and international educators and engages them in firsthand educational and scientific research at conservation hotspots around the world.

 Since the program began in 2004, over 900 educators have been selected from 48 states and several international countries.
 Many describe the experience as "truly life- changing."

 The Watershed Studies Institute would like to extend warm congratulations to Dr. Bommanna Loganathan, Department of Chemistry and WSI, winner of the 2010

-Sandra Flynn Professor of the Year Award, the 2010 MSU Outstanding Service Learning Mentor of the Year Award, and a MSU Presidential Research Fellowship.
+Sandra Flynn Professor of the Year Award, the 2010 Murray State Outstanding Service Learning Mentor of the Year Award, and a Murray State Presidential Research Fellowship.
 The Sandra Flynn Professor of the Year Award is given by Murray State International Student group in acknowledgment of their dedication to making Murray State welcoming to the international community.

 The Watershed Studies Institute would like to congratulate former Water Studies graduate Julia E. Earl, who was recently awarded an Environmental Protection Agency STAR fellowship and first place in the Missouri Life Sciences Week poster competition in the Genetics, Environment and Evolution category.

 Earl graduated from Murray State in 2007, and is a doctoral candidate at the University of Missouri's Division of Biological Science.

 The STAR fellowship program supports master's and doctoral candidates in environmental studies.
 Doctoral candidates receive a monthly stipend, tuition and a research allowance for up to three years.

 4/22/2010 - Watershed Studies Institute Research Symposium